 After killing his “wife,” Masuoka lures a high schooler into making a gonzo porno.
 I can’t help but link this poor girl’s fate to his wife’s claims that their daughter has disappeared.
 Hidden underneath all the glitz and glamour of Tokyo (or any other metropolis) is a darker underbelly where young girls (and to a certain extent, boys as well) are preyed upon daily by those looking to make a quick buck.
 Girls aren’t merely convinced to do pornographic films, which might at least be regulated by some sort of governing body (I actually don’t know; this is just speculation).
 There are many girls like Masuoka’s second victim.
 These girls are often tricked by the promises of money to engage in amateur pornography, where there is perhaps less oversight, and enjo kosai.

-We know that Masuoka has been watching snuff films — and who knows for how long — so what if he had reached a point where he needs a new high?
+We know that Masuoka has been watching snuff films — and who knows for how long — so what if he had reached a point where he needed a new high?
 At two different moments in the film, Masuoka finds himself talking to Kuroki, the ghost of the man who committed suicide.
 But how likely is this?
 Is it possible that Masuoka’s merely talking to himself?
 In that case, do the conversations take on a whole new meaning?
 In their second talk, Kuroki says, “[You want to feel my terror] because it’s something unknown.”
 There’s almost a sense that the fear that we commonly know and speak of is mundane to men like Masuoka.
-Like I’ve said above, he’s looking for a new high, but whatever that high is, it caused a man like Kuroki to stab his one of his own eyes.
+Like I’ve said above, he’s looking for a new high, but whatever that high is, it caused a man like Kuroki to stab one of his own eyes.
 To that same effect, Masuoka becomes a murderer, then commits self-harm just to feel something unknown.